614th Tank Destroyer Battalion: Early service

 The battalion deployed into Normandy on 8 October, and moved south to Metz; it first saw action operating against the Siegfried Line on 28 November, relieving the 705th Tank Destroyer Battalion which was supporting the 3rd Cavalry Group.
 On 1 December, the unit's first day on the line, A Company's accurate fire was instrumental in the reduction of several pillboxes and the destruction of a German 88mm gun near Borg, Germany.
-It was moved to VI Corps on 5 December and then attached to the 103rd Infantry Division on 5 December, deploying in the vicinity of Gougenhiem, France, where Co A was attached to Task Force Forest and Co C to the 411th Infantry Regiment.
+It was moved to VI Corps on 5 December and then attached to the 103rd Infantry Division on 5 December, deploying in the vicinity of Gougenheim, France, where Co A was attached to Task Force Forest and Co C to the 411th Infantry Regiment.
 The 103rd moved into the line on 8 December, and began its attack on the 9th.
 On the 11th, Co B, less one platoon serving as part of the Palace Guard at the Division CP, was attached to the 411th IR.
 As with most tank destroyer units by this stage of the war, it only rarely fought against enemy armor; more commonly, it provided fire support against strongpoints and observation posts or indirect fire to support infantry units.
 Per authority, letter dated 1 December 1944, they received credit for a Battle Participation Award-Northern France Campaign, the first for the unit.
 On the 13th, Co A, less 1 platoon, was relieved from TF Forest and assigned to the 410th IR.